How to Become Graduate Faculty

 - Emeriti faculty past the one year grace period.

 - Faculty who have left UNR/DRI beyond the one year grace period.

 On master's level committees, the second member of the committee must hold graduate faculty status in the student's department or graduate program.

 For doctoral committees, two faculty members in addition to the chair must hold graduate faculty status in the student's department/program or in an area that is representative of the student's area of specialization.

 IV.
 Graduate Faculty Serving as the "outside" or Graduate School Representative on student advisory-examining committees.

-The graduate school representative must be a member of UNR's graduate faculty from outside the home departments or programs of the other committee members, with the exception of Master's degree committees for interdisciplinary graduate programs.
-For interdisciplinary/interdepartmental programs, all committee members may be members of the interdisciplinary/interdepartmental program's faculty provided the graduate school member holds an academic appointment in a department different from that of the committee chair.
+The Graduate School Representative must be a member of UNR's graduate faculty from outside the home departments or programs of the other committee members, with the exception of interdisciplinary graduate programs.
+In case of interdisciplinary graduate programs, the Graduate School Representative cannot have a primary appointment in the same department (or other appropriate major unit) as the student's committee chair.